faizalrf/documentation/Xpand-10.5-ES.md

 ### Download the Xpand binaries

-Download from https://mariadb.com/downloads/#mariadb_platform-mariadb_xpand and transfer the binaries to all of the Xpand nodes
+Download the latest binaries from https://mariadb.com/downloads/#mariadb_platform-mariadb_xpand and transfer the binaries to all of the Xpand nodes

 Once transferred, un-tar the file and install.